 Here’s 25 of the 61 ZIP codes that make the list.

 Remember, having a good credit score can make buying a home more affordable — it’ll help you qualify for the best interest rates, so it’s a good idea to see where you stand if you’re looking for a mortgage.
-(You can view two of your credit scores, updated each month, for free on Credit.com.)
+(You can view two of your credit scores, updated every 14 days, for free on Credit.com.)

 More on Mortgages & Homebuying: